titech-edp/titech-edp.github.io/2018-edp-a/index.md

 ### PM

-- Lecture by TA: How to use iMovie
+- Lecture: "How to use iMovie" by Yuma ITO
 - Activity:
+  - Video Shooting
   - Preparation for the final presentation
   - Reflection